New Jersey Office of the State Auditor

 The objective of this audit was to determine if COVID-19 vaccines that originated from the North Dakota Department of Health warehouse in Bismarck stored and handled according to Center for Disease Control and Prevention (CDC) Guidelines?
 We found instances where the COVID-19 vaccines originating from the state warehouse were not adequately stored or handled according to CDC guidelines.

-Massachusetts Office of the State Auditor
+Missouri Office of the State Auditor

-Washington Office of the State Auditor
+Missouri Office of the State Auditor